 All of these features help keep the wind out so that you don’t get too cold when you’re wearing the jacket.

 And then there are the features that ensure you will stay dry even in really heavy downpours.
 The material of the jacket has some water resistance on it is own, and it features a protective coat of DWR – Durable Water Repellent.
-This accounts for excellent water resistance of the jacket, and it makes it so that the water just slides off the outer shell.
+This accounts for the excellent water resistance of the jacket, and it makes it so that the water just slides off the outer shell.
 The seam-sealed construction also helps here, as it ensures that little drops of water can’t get in through the seams.

 And there’s one more feature that locks in the waterproofing, and those are the excellent YKK Vislon zippers.
 The main jacket zipper and the two front pockets all feature waterproof YKK Vislon zips, which guarantees that everything behind them will stay entirely dry.